olegware/olegbot/README.md

-olegbot is a discord bot written in py which I hope to turn into a useful tool for language study.
+Olegbot is a discord bot written in py which I hope to turn into a useful tool for language study.

-if you wish to use olegbot, contact me (oleg#1357) via disc.
+If you wish to use olegbot, contact me (oleg#1357) via disc.

-in olegbot123.py read the code for /helpme function for an outline of current functions.
+In olegbotnobottoken.py read the code for /helpme function for an outline of current functions.

 Currently planned commands and functions: